***Contains spoilers for Tickle His Fancy.

 The next day, while Fancy was out with his sisters, Kat, Harper, Jenn, and Alyssa, running errands and picking up the last of the bridesmaids’ dresses, Brody had gotten together with his brothers, Brett and Brian, to take care of a list of things to do that their father had given him.
 Gerard and Elise were happily babysitting Mara and a few of their youngest grandchildren who weren’t in school yet.
 Brody’s siblings had all taken a few days off work to help get everything ready for the wedding—it was what they did for each other.
 They were such a close-knit family, willing to drop everything and come running when one of them needed the others.
 He wished Fancy’s family was as close, for her sake, but his family was more than willing to make up for what she was lacking in that area.

 Fancy’s parents had never married and had separated when she was little.
 Her father had then relocated to California where he’d married another woman and started a new family.
 After that, Fancy’s contact with her father had been mostly via phone and emails over the years, with a few, rare visits when his business brought him east.
 Unfortunately, his wife had resented Fancy and refused to acknowledge her husband’s eldest daughter.
 As a result, Fancy had never met her teenage half-sisters.
 But that was going to change on Friday.
 After discussing it with Fancy’s Aunt Denise, Brody had contacted her father, had a heart-to-heart talk with the older man, and managed to convince him it was not too late to be a part of his daughter’s life.
 It wasn’t the first time he’d talked to the man.
 Brody had called him months earlier to ask permission to marry his daughter, holding onto the traditions and values he’d grown up with.
 His words must have struck a chord because Glenn Robertson had accepted the invitation Fancy had extended with little hope that it would be acknowledged.
 She’d been shocked and elated to learn he’d be attending the wedding with his middle daughter, seventeen-year-old Natalie, who’d always wanted to meet Fancy.
 The youngest sister, Nicole, however, was siding with her mother and refusing to come.
 But that was all right.
-Two out of three was better than none.
+Two out of four was better than none.

 Brody had also called his future mother-in-law and Fancy’s Aunt Denise.
 The latter was extremely close to her niece, and he’d known it would please them both for her to be included.
 As for Fancy’s mother, Diane Bayles-Wilford, well, she was coming with her third husband.
 The woman had done her best for Fancy and her brother, Richard Bayles, but working two jobs as they were growing up meant she’d relied on her sister, Denise Bayles, to help raise them.
 As a result, the siblings usually went to their aunt for advice or help, rather than their own mother, who never really learned how to cope with their everyday problems or, God forbid, a life-altering crisis.
 Richard also didn’t know or care to know how to be there for his family, either.
 In fact, he’d declined to fly from Hawaii to Texas for his sister’s wedding, citing he was too busy with work to attend.